 The air-screen separator or fanning mill is widely used for cleaning or pre-cleaning seed of many species.
 It is the basic and perhaps the most used seed cleaning machine.
 It uses a combination of air, gravity, and screens to separate seed based on size, shape, and density.
-These widely-use units come in a variety of models with two to eight vibrating screens.
+These widely-use units come in a variety of sizes and models with two to eight vibrating screens.
 In all cases, the cleaning principles are the same.
-The seed mass drops onto the top screen which scalps and removes large trash and impurities.
-Seed and smaller trash pass through to the next screen which retains the seed and allows the trash to pass through.
-Multiple screens provide seed size and density separation.
-Air streams remove the trash and impurities and the seed moves to bagging or collection units.
+The seed mass drops onto the top or scalping screen, which catches and removes large trash and impurities.
+Seed and smaller trash pass through to the next (grading) screen which retains the seed and allows the trash to pass through.
+Multiple screens provide additional seed size and density separation.
+Air streams remove the trash and impurities, and the seed is moved to bagging or collection units.
 Screens are perforated metal with round, oblong, or triangular holes of various sizes or woven wire mesh, similar to window screens, with square or rectangular openings for very small seeds.
 Hammer like tappers release material caught in the perforations while brushes attached below the screens removing material clinging to them.
 The rate of feed, airflow, oscillation of the screens, and screen pitch are adjustable.
 With experience, an operator can set all the variables and achieve excellent results for a wide array of species.

 References / Additional Information